Qiaoqiao23333/VRwhoVR/README.md

 ## Future Plans

-- Integrate chatbot into the green area in the top-right corner of the map
-- Integrate chatbot into the "Chat with Kartie" button
+- Integrate VR of DOM Salzburg in web (because of the bad weather, we dont have chance this time :/sad)

 ## our team
 us: